Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 \end{aligned}
 $$

-It does align with our intuition: a lower p-value suggests that the null hypothesis is less likely to be true, assuming we have some prior probability of
+It does align with our intuition: a lower p-value suggests that the null hypothesis is less likely to be true.

-### What is so bad about low power, does it matter as long as p-value is low? ###

 Common misunderstandings of p-value: